Caoimhinv/-pands-problem-sheet/README.md

 ---

 ## Task 01 (27/01/21)
 - **bmi.py**

 ### Task
 >*"Write a program that calculates a persons Body Mass Index (BMI).
 Call the file bmi.py.
 The inputs are the person's height in centimetres and weight in kilograms.
 The output is their weight divided by their height in metres squared."*

 ### Process
-We start by using the built-in **input()** function to ask the user to enter their weight and height, which are then stored in 2 variables - **weight** and **height**.
-The brief asked for the input to be centimetres so I needed to convert the height variable to metres which I stored in another variable **height_metres**.
+We start by using the built-in **input()** function to ask the user to enter their weight and height, which are then stored in the variables - **weight** and **height**.
+The brief asked for the input to be in centimetres so I needed to convert the height variable to metres which I did by dividing by 100.
+This is stored in another variable **height_metres**.
 We then enter each of the inputted values into the formula.
 The brief hinted that the answer should be rounded to 2 decimal places so I used the **round()** function to achieve that.
 The result is then printed.

 ### Code